HiveMQ and Apache Kafka - Streaming IoT Data and MQTT Messages

 We are excited to bring this new product to our HiveMQ customers.
 This is the best approach for using Apache Kafka with IoT use cases.

-The free trial of the HiveMQ Enterprise Extension for Apache Kafka can be downloaded in our Marketplace.
+The free trial of the HiveMQ Enterprise Extension for Apache Kafka can be downloaded from our Marketplace.
 It was never easier to integrate MQTT and Apache Kafka for IoT use cases.

 UPDATE: This blog post has been updated with changes provided by Marc Jäckle.